FirstGameGG/goodnotes-extractor/README.md

-# 🐧 alinuxpengui Goodnotes File Extractor
+# 🐧 alinuxpengui Goodnotes Audio and PDF File Extractor

-**Privacy-First GoodNotes File Extractor**
+**Privacy-First Goodnotes Audio and PDF File Extractor**
 📌 *No files are stored - All processing happens in your browser!*

 ---